Najib Tarif

-Mohamad Najib bin Haji Tarif is a Bruneian footballer who plays as a midfielder or left-sided full-back for DPMM FC and the Brunei national team.
+Lance Corporal Mohamad Najib bin Haji Tarif is a Bruneian professional footballer who plays as a midfielder or defender for DPMM FC.

 Club career

 Starting out with the likes of NBT FC and AM Gunners of the Brunei Premier League, Najib's performances at the 2012 Hassanal Bolkiah Trophy as team captain prompted a move from MS PDB to Brunei's only professional club, DPMM.

 After appearing only seven times in the 2015 season, Najib's club head coach Steve Kean advised him to switch to the left-back position for him to gain playing time (as he has done to Helmi Zambin and Aminuddin Zakwan Tahir).
 A season-ending injury to first-choice Sairol Sahari meant that he would be relied on much more heavily in 2016.